-Can we include in our new scheme FSR corrections to partial widths the same way as in LEP scenario?
-For hadronic final states due to almost perfect 100\% acceptance we may proceed the same way as in LEP, also for \order{\alpha\alpha_s} corrections~\cite{Czarnecki:1996ei,Freitas:2014hra}, i.e. using multiplicative overall factor.
-For leptonic final states one may worry about dependence on the cut-off \footnote{Lepton separation from beams indirectly cuts on FSR.} on the real photons emitted from EW 1-loop vertex.
-Since we envisage in the (B)$\to$(C) construction of EWPPs the use of MC with sophisticated CEEX type spin amplitudes, it will be also possible to include at this step 2-loop and 1-real 1-virtual non-factorisable EW+QED corrections without any approximations \footnote{ This would also streamline the use of fitted EWPPs in comparisons with the SM+BSM predictions. }.
-For more details see next section.
+Can we include FSR corrections to partial widths in our new scheme, in the same way as in the LEP scenario?
+For hadronic final states, owing to almost perfect 100\% acceptance, we may proceed in the same way as in the LEP; also for \order{\alpha\alpha_s} corrections~\cite{Czarnecki:1996ei,Freitas:2014hra}, \ie using a multiplicative overall factor.
+For leptonic final states, one may worry about dependence on the cut-off \footnote{Lepton separation from beams indirectly cuts on FSR.} of the real photons emitted from the EW one-loop vertex.
+Since we envisage, in the (B)$\to$(C) construction of EWPPs, the use of MC with sophisticated CEEX-type spin amplitudes, it will also be possible to include at this step two-loop and one-real-one-virtual non-factorizable EW+QED corrections without any approximation. \footnote{ This would also streamline the use of fitted EWPPs, in comparison with the SM+BSM predictions. } For more details, see the next section.